Metamorphism -- an Integral Transform Reducing the Order of a Differential Equation: Metamorphism

 The significance of~\eqref{eq:metamorphism-reproducing} is that we are able to restore \(\metamorph {f}(x,y,b,r)\) for any values of \((b,r)\) if \(\metamorph {f}(x,y,b_0,r_0)\) is initially known only for particular \((b_0,r_0)\) but any \((x,y)\).

-The metamorphism \(\metamorph{f}\)~\eqref{eq:metamorphism} contains an abundance of information on function \(f\).
+The metamorphism \(\metamorph{f}\) in~\eqref{eq:metamorphism} contains an abundance of information on the function \(f\).
 Therefore, a function can be recovered from its metamorphism in many different ways.
-For example, we can work from the reconstruction formula for FSB space: sesqui-unitarity~\eqref{eq:sesqui-linearity-FW} implies that the inverse metamorphism is provided by the adjoint operator for the pairing \(\scalar[(b_0,r_0)]{\cdot}{\cdot}\).
-Thus, the original function \(f(u)\) can be recovered from its transformation \(\metamorph{f}(x,y,b_0,r_0)\) for arbitrary fixed values \(b_0\in\Space{R}{}\) and \(r_0\in\Space[+]{R}{}\):
+For example, we can work from the reconstruction formula for the FSB space: sesqui-unitarity~\eqref{eq:sesqui-linearity-FW} implies that the inverse metamorphism is provided by the adjoint operator for the pairing \(\scalar[(b_0,r_0)]{\cdot}{\cdot}\).
+Thus, the original function \(f(u)\) can be recovered from its transformation \(\metamorph{f}(x,y,b_0,r_0)\) for arbitrary fixed values \(b_0\in\Space{R}{}\) and \(r_0\in\Space[+]{R}{}\) as follows:

 with integration over the phase space.